MohdRasmil7/Document-SmartSummarizer-QuizGenerator-using-LLM/README.md

 ## Overview

 This project is an Educational Assistant powered by Large Language Models (LLM).
-It allows users to generate summaries and quizzes related to PDFs that users have uploaded.
-The chatbot leverages the LLM model to enhance its performance. 🤖📝
+It enables users to generate summaries and quizzes from uploaded PDFs, leveraging the advanced capabilities of the LLM model to deliver enhanced performance. 🤖📝

 ![](assets/Demo1.png) ![](assets/Demo2.png)